pulumi/docs/content/blog/introducing-pulumi-registry/index.md

 ### Example: Production-ready EKS cluster in 15 lines of code

 Amazon’s Elastic Kubernetes Service (EKS) is a great example of a powerful but complex service.
-With Pulumi’s AWS Native Provider, you can define a production-ready EKS cluster, but you need to know a fair amount about EKS.
+With Pulumi’s AWS Cloud Control Provider, you can define a production-ready EKS cluster, but you need to know a fair amount about EKS.
 If you’re a platform team building out a custom Kubernetes shared services platform for a big organization, that’s OK, as you’ll likely want (and expect) full control over every setting on your cluster.
 For many other scenarios, you just want a well-configured EKS cluster with minimal configuration.
 Pulumi’s [EKS Component](/registry/packages/eks/) gives you just that, with just 15 lines of code:

 {{< chooser language "typescript,python,go,csharp" / >}}